 So, demand will keep increasing, thus preventing the CPMs from moderation (as happened with the banner ads).
 The Times said that their video supply is lesser than the available demand.
 This, in turn, increases the prices for the impressions, rather than decreasing it.

 One of the publisher’s beloved formats of advertising is ‘paid post’.
 The publisher came up with a way to run advertorials – Paid posts.
 The format performed exceptionally well, letting the company build a studio (T Studio) to meet the demand.

 The crucial factor is the ability of the publisher to understand both the audience and the advertisers.
 They simply built a bridge every time.

-We can say that the Times consider mobile as the next big phase (change) in its history.
+We can say that the Times considers mobile as the next big phase (change) in its history.
 First being the print, second is the web, and now it’s mobile.
-The publisher has invested continuously in developing mobile-friendly experience and reaching mobile users.
+The publisher has invested continuously in developing mobile-friendly experiences and reaching mobile users.

 It revamped its mobile site by making it look like an app and removing the clutters.
 The New York Times said that the redesign isn’t about mobile alone, it’s about presenting its journalism in the least “adulterated” way possible.

 NYT Now is yet another example of NYTimes involves its readers in every decision.
 In case you don’t know, NYT Now is a mobile app that summarizes the news from the nytimes.com for the readers.
 As mobile users typically won’t spend a long time diving deep into the news, NYTimes wanted to reach them and NYT Now is the way.

 Though the app charged $8 a month at the time of release, NYT Now 2.0 revamped its design and went live for free.